walisc/WPSelenium/README.md

 > Note:- The WPSelenium.xml embeds the phpunit config, using the phpunit endpoint.
 This specified config is what is loaded when testing your project with phpunit.
 This means you can specific any config you would for phpunit in under this config item.

 ### 3. Run Tests
 After this previous step you are in essence done.
-You can the following command from the same location as your `composer.json` file (were browser_driver can either be chrome or firefox)
+You can run the following command from the same location as your `composer.json` file (were browser_driver can either be chrome or firefox)

 `/vendor/bin/wpselenium [brower_driver]`